-Seminar on the 5th January 2022 from 2 to 3 pm UK time: Positionality in PAR Research.
+Seminar on the 5th January 2022: Positionality in PAR Research.

 In this presentation, Dr Sara Young explores the question of researcher positionality when working with participants.
 The talk draws on her interdisciplinary research on identity; moving away from the insider/outsider paradigm, she draws on the theory of positioning (Davies & Harré 1990; Harré & van Langenhove 1991) to examine how her work with Polish migrant teenagers highlights the disconnect between the way the researcher positions herself and how she is positioned by participants.
 Arguing that this conflict informs and enhances the research, she also problematises the extent to which a researcher is ethically obligated to discuss their own positionality with participants.